vbwx/base16-terminal-app/README.md

 ## Installation

-Just open the downloaded `profiles` folder in the Finder (or `profiles-256` if your Terminal supports the ANSI-256 colorspace), select the profiles you want to install, right-click on the files and click *Open*.
-(Otherwise, [Gatekeeper](https://support.apple.com/en-us/HT202491) might complain.)
+In Terminal, select *Terminal* > *Preferences*/*Settings* > *Profiles*.
+Then open the downloaded `profiles` folder in the Finder and drag the files you want to install into the list of Terminal profiles.

 ## Customization